-- In an episode of MASH Hawkeye discovers that Frank has been cheating enlisted men by betting on baseball games, the broadcasts of which are delayed until midday for the sake of the troops but Frank listens to the live broadcasts overnight.
+- In an episode of M*A*S*H Hawkeye discovers that Frank has been cheating enlisted men by betting on baseball games.
+The broadcasts of these games are delayed until midday for the sake of the troops, but Frank listens to the live broadcasts the previous night.
 Hawkeye breaks into the radio feed (with Radar's help) and broadcasts a bogus game, which Frank then loses big time on.

 - Mission: Impossible episode "The Money Machine" uses 'advance information' about a copper mine and a moved-up government deadline on a loan to reel in the mark.